 Over plucking eyebrows

 There were no such things as You Tube tutorials to show us the way forward.
-And my mum’s generations were the ones who shaved their eyebrows off in order to draw them back on.
+And my mum’s generation were the ones who shaved their eyebrows completely off in order to draw them back on.
 (Why?
 I just don’t get this.)
 So lacking in guidance, I plucked and plucked and plucked.
 It has taken me years of patience and determination to grow them back to a more natural and normal shape.
 The moral of the story.
 Don’t over pluck.
 Thin eyebrows suit nobody.

 A real bug bear of my Mum’s.
 I often don’t even realise I’m doing it.
 It’s a comfort thing.
 It’s something I do when I’m anxious.
 I hate the appearance of bitten down nails so have spent a small fortune over the years on acrylics and Shellac.
 If only I had never started, I could probably purchase a rather nice car with the money I’ve spent on my nails over the years.

 Not embracing colour

 For years I was a neutral eye and a nude lipstick kind of girl.
 It’s only the last year or so that I have realised that colour suits me.
 I should have experimented more before the fine lines started to appear and made me a little more apprehensive about shimmery eyeshadow.

 Wearing heavy eyeliner